 The second in a series on the rules governing deductions for S corporation losses.
-Part One - What is an S Corporation?
+Part One: Stock Basics and At-Risk Limitations

 S corporations are “flow-through” tax entities, meaning income, deductions, credits and other activity are allocated to shareholders to be reported on their individual tax returns.
 If you are a shareholder and allocated losses from an S corporation, you can use the losses to offset income from other sources — if the losses pass three tests: stock basis, at-risk limitation rules, and the subject of this article, passive activity loss (PAL) rules.